danchege/MY-PORTFOLIO-WEBSITE/README.md

 ## 9. **Credits**
 - All content and assets are created and owned by Daniel Chege.
-- Icons and images are sourced from personal designs using Canva, pexels and public resources.
+- Icons and images are sourced from personal designs using Canva, pexels.com and public resources.

 ---